-Part of effectively growing your real estate portfolio is knowing what mistakes to avoid – mistakes so costly that they can diminish your portfolio.
-Some of these mistakes include neglecting to diversify your portfolio, ignoring your due diligence, underestimating costs, or failing to recognize when to work with a professional.
-Get the full discussion here.
+Part of effectively growing your real estate portfolio is knowing what mistakes to avoid—mistakes so costly that they can diminish your portfolio.
+Some of these mistakes include neglecting to diversify your portfolio, ignoring your due diligence, underestimating costs or failing to recognize when to work with a professional.

 Creating a successful real estate business is often contingent upon an entrepreneur’s ability to design and execute efficient systems, so that they can achieve economies of scale.
 This concept can and should also be applied when growing a real estate portfolio, so that once you launch and cultivate it, it starts working for you.
 Learning how to create the perfect real estate portfolio template can be a great way to showcase your work on your behalf, which can help attract new opportunities, even while you sleep.

 You won’t hear talk about long-term investing on reality TV shows, but it is still a great way to generate wealth.
 Think about where you want to be financially 10 years from now.
-What you may find is that investing in real estate may be the perfect way to get there.
-And building a rental property portfolio is a great way to start.
+What you may find is that investing in real estate may be the perfect way to get there and that building a rental property portfolio is a great way to start.